Alabama vs San Diego State Players to Watch - Sweet 16

 Top Players to Watch: Alabama vs. San Diego State - Sweet 16

-Friday's Sweet 16 game between the Alabama Crimson Tide and the San Diego State Aztecs at KFC Yum!
-Center at 6:30 PM ET features the Crimson Tide's Brandon Miller and the Aztecs' Matt Bradley as players to watch.
+On Friday at KFC Yum!
+Center, the Alabama Crimson Tide (31-5) and the San Diego State Aztecs (29-6) clash at 6:30 PM ET for their Sweet 16 matchup.
+The Crimson Tide's Brandon Miller and the Aztecs' Matt Bradley are two players to watch in this contest.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.